Cardiac & Heart Screening in Singapore

 • Echocardiography (Echo) – This non-invasive test uses ultrasound waves to create detailed images of the heart’s structure and function.
 It provides comprehensive information about heart size, shape, and movement.

-• CT Coronary Artery Calcium Scoring – This is a CT scan that measures the amount of calcium in the coronary arteries.
-This is non-invasive and helps assess the risk of coronary artery disease.
+• CT Coronary Artery Calcium Scoring – This CT scan measures calcium build-up in the coronary arteries, helping to assess the risk of coronary artery disease.

-• CT Coronary Angiography – This uses a CT scan with contrast dye to visualise the coronary arteries.
-This non-invasive test is highly accurate in detecting blockages and other issues in coronary arteries.
+• CT Coronary Angiography – This CT scan uses a contrast dye to visualise the coronary arteries, detecting blockages and other issues.

-• Coronary Angiography – This is an invasive procedure where a catheter is inserted into a blood vessel and guided to the coronary arteries, followed by the injection of contrast dye and X-ray imaging.
-It provides highly detailed images of the coronary arteries and is considered the gold standard for detecting blockages in the heart.
+• Coronary Angiography – An invasive procedure where a catheter is inserted into a blood vessel and guided to the coronary arteries, followed by the injection of contrast dye and X-ray imaging.
+It provides highly detailed images of the coronary arteries and is considered effective for detecting blockages in the heart.

 • Exercise Cardiac Stress Test – This diagnostic test monitors heart rate, blood pressure, and ECG while the patient exercises on a treadmill or stationary bike.
 It can reveal how the heart responds to physical stress.

-• 24h Ambulatory Blood Pressure Monitoring (ABP) – This test uses a portable device that measures and records blood pressure at regular intervals over 24 hours.
+• 24h Ambulatory Blood Pressure Monitoring (ABP) – Utilises a portable device that measures and records blood pressure at regular intervals over 24 hours.
 It provides a comprehensive assessment of blood pressure variations throughout the day and night.

-• Chest X-rays – This uses X-ray imaging to view the chest, lungs, and heart.
+• Chest X-rays – Uses X-ray imaging to view the chest, lungs, and heart.
 It is useful in detecting lung problems that affect heart function.

 • Invasive Cardiac Catheterisation (ICA) – This involves inserting a catheter into the heart through a blood vessel, often to measure pressures within the heart chambers and take blood samples.
 It provides detailed information about heart function and blood flow.